uidaholib/spec-lumber/_posts/2019/2019-09-16-mining-monday---what-do-mines-look-like-from-the-outside.md

 ---
-title: Mining Monday - what do mines look like from the outside?
+title: What do mines look like from the outside?
 date: 2019-09-16
 tags: ["mining"]
-subtitle:
+subtitle: Mining Monday
 cover-image: lumber119
 categories: ["Mining Monday"]
 author: Michelle A. Shannon